-A Motor Fuels Task Force was appointed in 1984 and the Nation's governors were contacted, both with the expressed purpose of achieving uniformity in the evaluation and regulation of motor fuels.
+A Motor Fuels Task Force was appointed in 1984 to develop mechanisms for achieving uniformity in the evaluation and regulation of motor fuels.

 The Task Force developed the Uniform Motor Fuel Inspection Law (see the Uniform Laws section of this Handbook) and the Uniform Motor Fuel Regulation to accompany the Law.